-The renovation of Burrell House was completed in August 2021 and the Hospice was opened in the same month.
+The charity originally provided support for the construction and commissioning of Winchester Hospice at Hampshire Hospitals NHS by renovating Burrell House.
+The renovation of Burrell House was completed in September 2021 and the Hospice was opened in the same month.
 The charity now focuses on supporting the Palliative Care services offered by the Winchester Hospice by providing financial contributions towards the general running costs of the unit and further development of the facilities.